Glossary

 The process by which lands disturbed as a result of mining activity are reclaimed back to a beneficial land use.
 Reclamation activity includes the removal of buildings, equipment, machinery and other physical remnants of mining, closure of tailings impoundments, leach pads and other mine features and contouring, covering and re-vegetation of waste rock piles and other disturbed areas.

-Refractory Ore
+Refractory Material

-Reserves and Resources
+Resources

 Responsible Mining